Medha11/Social-Network/readme.txt

-Download the whole thing using git clone i think
+Download the whole thing using git clone

 there is an activate file in bin/